• The most common pay schedules are weekly, biweekly, semi-monthly, and monthly.

 No one schedule is best for all businesses.
 In some cases, companies operate with two payroll schedules to accommodate differing employee classifications.

 For example, having both a weekly and semi-monthly payroll makes sense for companies with hourly and salaried employees, as the former helps with overtime calculations and the latter with tax deductions.
-International companies could also benefit from multiple payroll schedules due to differing legal and cultural expectations.
+International companies can also benefit from multiple payroll schedules due to differing legal and cultural expectations.

-Also read: What Are the Best Methods for Paying Employees?
+Ensure your payroll process is accurate and compliant.
+Discover how in this article: What Are the Best Methods for Paying Employees?

 Weekly